chr15k/php-auth-generator/README.md

 # HTTP Auth Generator

-A PHP library for generating HTTP authentication tokens, including Basic Auth, Bearer tokens, and JWTs with a fluent API.
-Built with zero dependencies, it's lightweight and provides authentication functionality without bloating your project.
+A PHP library that focuses exclusively on **generating** HTTP authentication tokens, including Basic Auth, Bearer tokens, and JWTs with a fluent API.
+This library does not provide token decoding or verification functionality - it's a generator only.
+Built with zero dependencies, it's lightweight and adds token creation capabilities without bloating your project.

-> [!NOTE]
+> [!IMPORTANT]
-> This library is designed specifically as a token generator and does not include token decoding/verification functionality.
+> This package is designed solely for **generating** authentication tokens.
+It does not include any token decoding, validation, or verification functionality.

 > [!TIP]
-> If full JWT encoding/decoding is required, I'd recommend using a dedicated library such as [firebase/php-jwt](https://github.com/firebase/php-jwt)
+> For complete JWT encoding/decoding solutions, consider using a dedicated library such as [firebase/php-jwt](https://github.com/firebase/php-jwt)

 ## Installation